zwave-js/node-zwave-js/docs/usage/log-transports.md

 - `colorize`: Whether log outputs should be colorized using ANSI escape codes.
 This can be useful if you log to a terminal.
 - `shortTimestamps`: Whether the timestamps should include only the time (`true`) or also the date (`false`).

-The [`log-transports` repository](https://github.com/zwave-js/log-transports) cotnains a few predefined transports that you can use.
+The [`log-transports` repository](https://github.com/zwave-js/log-transports) contains a few predefined transports that you can use.

 ## `JSONTransport`